NabeelHimaz/RISCV/statements/Marcus.md

     * **Fetch Stage:** The predictor provides a `PredictedTargetF` immediately.
 If a hit occurs in the BTB and the counter indicates "Taken", the PC is updated to the target in the *same cycle*, avoiding the flush penalty entirely.
     * **Execute Stage:** I modified `execute.sv` to verify the prediction.
 It compares the `ActualTaken` signal (calculated by the ALU) against the `PredictTakenE` signal (passed down the pipeline).
 If a mismatch occurs (Misprediction), the `PCSrcE` signal triggers a pipeline flush and redirects the PC to the correct path.

-### 6. M-Extension (Hardware Multiplier)
-I extended the core capabilities by implementing the RISC-V M-Extension, specifically the `MUL` instruction.
-* **ALU Modification:** Added a dedicated multiplication logic block within `ALU.sv` triggered by a new control code (`4'b1010`).
-* **Control Unit:** Updated the decoder to recognize the `funct7` bit distinguishing the M-extension from standard R-type instructions.
-This allows the processor to perform native integer multiplication without software emulation routines.

----

 ## Reflection & Design Decisions

 ### Design Decision: Byte-Addressable vs. Word-Addressable Memory